mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Allow the primary server to change mid-session.
 This feature requires that `disable_sescmd_history` is not used.

+Starting with MaxScale 24.02, if `disable_sescmd_history` is enabled, `master_reconnection` will be automatically disabled.

 When a readwritesplit session starts, it will pick a primary server as the current primary server of that session.
 When `master_reconnection` is disabled, when this primary server is lost or changes to another server, the connection